shawnoden/angular-lthw/ex3.md

 ## Study Drills

 1. Add a second controller to this application and display some variables.
-2. What happens when you try to access variables from the first controller within the second controller HTML block?
+2. What happens when you try to display variables from the first controller within the second controller HTML block?
 3. Add a **run block** to your application that sets some variables.
-What happens when you try access those variables from inside your controllers?
+What happens when you try display those variables from inside your controllers?

 ---